agoritma/bike-analysis/README.md

-# E-Commerce Public Data Analysis with Python - Dicoding
+# Bike Sharing Data Analysis with Python - Dicoding

 ## Overview
 This project dedicated to analysis and visualizing a Bike Sharing Dataset, to see users behaviour and bussiness performance.